Skip to main content

 Match traffic to the page

-Paid search, LSA, local search, AI answers, and referrals need pages that answer the job, proof, area, and next action.
+Paid search, LSA, local search, AI answers, and referrals work best with pages that answer the job, proof, area, and next action.

 03